MA Politics and Contemporary History

 The University of Nottingham boasts one of the highest concentrations of research expertise in contemporary history in the UK.
-Staff in the School of Politics and International Relations are actively engaged in contemporary historical research and further expertise is found in the schools of American and Canadian Studies, History, the Department of Theology and Religious Studies, and the Institute for Contemporary Chinese Studies.
+Staff in the School of Politics and International Relations are actively engaged in contemporary historical research and further expertise is found in the schools of American and Canadian Studies, History, the Department of Theology and Religious Studies, and the China Policy Institute.

 Areas of special interest include: